chrisjbillington/git-nautilus-icons/README.md

 # git-nautilus-icons

 Use Git?
-Use Nautilus?
-Why not have Nautilus give you info about your repos?
+Use Nautilus (or Nemo or Caja)?
+Why not have your file browser give you info about your repos?

 `git-nautilus-icons` overlays emblems saying whether files are modified, added, untracked etc, with a high level of detail showing the exact status of